 - You can sprinkle boiled milk or warm ghee to make balls (Pic 3).

-- The only thing when u use milk is it reduces the shelf life.
+- The only thing when you use milk is it reduces the shelf life.
 So adding either ghee or milk is totally up to your desire.

 - Store in air tight container.